zz-plant/neckass/SPECIFICATIONS.md

 ## Social share section
 - **Content & links**
-  - Section header label: "Broadcast the chaos" with helper text about sharing.
+  - Section header label: "Share the latest scoop" with helper text about sharing.
   - Contains three links with IDs `twitter-share`, `facebook-share`, `reddit-share` each wrapping an icon `<img>` and text label.
   - Icon images load SVG files from `icons/` with `alt` matching the platform name followed by "icon".
 - **Behavior**